RTOS-Team-2/htcs/python/README.md

 ### HTCSPythonUtil

-_**TODO update this section**_

-This file contains the mqtt connector.
-To use it, you have to call the get_connection_config() method, which returns a dictionary.
-It reads the configuration from the connection.properties file, which should be created based on the template in the folder.
-Once the ocnfiguration is set, You can set up the mqtt client object, which is a global variable, and it handles the management of the local_cars dictionary, which is also a global variable.
-Import these two into your code, to use them.
-The client's loop have to be started / stopped inside your code.
-The connector's loop will run in a separate process, so the local_cars dictionary will be constantly updated in an asynchronous way.
+It reads the configuration from the connection.properties file, which should be created based on the [template](template_connection.properties) in the folder.
+The logging level is also by default with this util file.

-Local car management assumes, that the payload is in a dictionary form, with the excpected keys!

 ## TODO